RuleBasedIntegration/RuleBasedIntegration.github.io/integrationRules.md

 # Rubi's Integration Rules

 Rubi systematically applies precisely defined rules to efficiently integrate large classes of mathematical expressions.
+The integration rules, expressed in both human and machine-readable form, are available for downloading as PDF files and as Mathematica notebook files.
-All the integration rules are displayed in human readable form as PDF files and organized in a hierarchical tree based on the form of the integrand.
+The files are organized in a hierarchical tree based on the form of the integrand.

-The rules are displayed in mathematical notation followed by the equivalent Mathematica program code.
+The rules are displayed in standard, 2-dimensional mathematical notation, and followed by the equivalent Mathematica program code.
 Comments preceding many of the rules document them as follows:

 - **Derivation** gives the integration technique used to derive a rule.